HomeBlogEpisode 1: Building The Ship

 That may sound unglamorous, but it changes the whole scientific meaning of later results.
 If your options fills are too optimistic or your regime model is absent, your backtest can look sharper than the trade would ever be in the market.

-Methodologically, this week matters because the repository's architecture already separated signal generation from monetization.
+Methodologically, the repository's architecture already separated signal generation from monetization.
 The signal is typically found on the underlying from completed minute bars, and only after that does the engine attempt to express the setup through an option contract or structure.
 Once that decomposition exists, quote handling stops being a cosmetic implementation detail.
 It becomes part of the causal chain that determines whether a reported edge is even interpretable.

 What We Actually Built